c00lgat/OBSIDIAN/Docker.md

 The above command will run commands inside the running container.
 For example:
 `` will list all of the processes running inside the container.

+---
+# Docker Container Storage

+A container is comprised of a number of File System Layers bunched up together.
+In this example, a container made up of three layers is shown.
+Conceptually, they are represented as a single file system.
+When a container is ran, a writeable layer is added on top of the read-only layer (that makes up the container image).
+The added writeable layer uses the <mark style="background: #FFB86CA6;">Union</mark> File System.
+The Union File System allows files and directories from different file systems to be overlaid into one conceptual single file system.

+The writeable layer is what makes every container it's own unique thing.